Sheng254/BallBoxOdyssey/README.md

 ##  Potential Enhancements for the Future
 - **Introducing a level progression system.** Each level could introduce additional mines or increase the speed of the ball, challenging players to improve their skills as they advance.
-- **Enhancing visual elements.** Adding animations effects for actions like collecting food or colliding with mines would make the game more engaging and entertaining.
+- **Enhancing visual elements.** Adding animation effects for actions like collecting food or colliding with mines would make the game more engaging and entertaining.
 - **Adapting the game for mobile devices.** Implementing touch controls or creating a mobile-friendly version would allow players to enjoy the game on their smartphones or tablets.

 ## Contributing